 Compare the accounts of those peoples by Sepulveda, de Las Casas and Montaigne.

 What can we learn about European and indigenous cultures from Montaigne's analysis of the phenomenon of cannibalism?

-How do these writers use the binaries of art[ifice] and nature, and/or nature and culture?
+How do these writers understand the relationship between nature and culture?

 In what ways did Europe's discoveries in the New World furnish a basis for self-criticism?

-Week 4 (Beginning 27 March) Slavery and Plantations
+Week 5 (Beginning 26 March) Slavery and Plantations